 Since the water (and resource) requirements for beef can be so enormous, it makes sense that people want to get to the bottom of the aforementioned debate.
 This decades-long cold war of sorts in the agricultural and natural resource arenas has pitted Big Ag supporters against sustainable farmers, environmentalists and various academics against one another, each armed with their own numbers and studies.
 With the addition of big money from big industry, we've ended up with quite the grudge match over America’s second favorite meat.

-To get an idea of the wide range of numbers presented as the true water footprint of beef, check out the partial list below:
+To get an idea of the wide range of numbers presented as the true water footprint of beef, see the partial list below:

 Table 1.
 Water required to produce one pound (1 lb.) of boneless, conventionally raised beef